Archives for July 2010

 Strategic media placement

 We’ve heard endlessly (more than once from me) about the imminent death of newspapers, the collapse of a once-great industry and business model, etc. and the correspondent rise in the power of social media.
-No one will dispute that news organizations are having a very difficult time adjusting to the post-internet economy, and I’ve written here… more »
+No one will dispute that news organizations are having a very difficult time adjusting to the post-internet economy, and I’ve written here about the increasing… more »

 Comic Sans Debacle Shows Importance of Font Choice